2022 Leicester unrest: Social media campaigns

 The Muslim social media accounts continued to propagate misinformation and the branding of Leicester Hindus as "RSS Hindutva thugs".
 A Muslim author Riaz Khan, with 25,000 followers, linked the incident from May to the cricket match brawl and described the participants of the latter as the same "thugs".
 Another user with 600,000 subscribers, advised the India fans in the UK to "humble themselves" because the Pakistani gangs over here "go a bit nuts".
-The most virulent misinformation came from Majid Freeman, who claimed that there was a kidnap attempt of a Muslim school girl by three Hindu men.
+The most virulent misinformation came from Majid Freeman, who claimed that there was a kidnap attempt of a Muslim school girl by three Hindu men supposedly driven by "Islamophobia".
 He claimed that he had spoken to the girl's family and that the police had "confirmed" it.
 Leicester city police denied the claim quite emphatically.
 But the misinformation continued to circulate on social media.

-Also related was a Majid Freeman post, showing the picture of a man standing in front of a car, and claiming that he was an "RSS man" targeting Muslims, Sikhs, women and children.
+A British Pakistani influencer called "Dutch Raja" (Norman Khan from Birmingham), who had 150,000 followers, forwarded a message purportedly from the girl's father along with the picture of a man standing in front of a car, claiming that he was an "RSS man" targeting Muslims, Sikhs, women and children.

-A British Pakistani influencer called "Dutch Raja" (Norman Khan from Birmingham), who had 150,000 followers, posted the picture along with a poll asking, "Shall we go Saturday [to] teach these guys a lesson?"; 95% of the respondents voted yes.
+He started a poll asking, "Shall we go Saturday [to] teach these guys a lesson?"; 95% of the respondents voted yes.
 Thus, Saturday the 17th April was set as the date for Muslim mobilisation.

 The Hindus in East Leicester that were targeted as "RSS or BJP" men started fearing for their well-being.
 Some temporarily relocated to other locations; others refrained from venturing out for fear of being attacked.
 Some reported receiving stab wounds from the attacks during 4–6 September.
 One victim's mother told a TV reporter that she had experienced better Hindu–Muslim relations in Daman and Diu in India than she was finding in Leicester.